-Following an extensive campaign by the e-cigarette industry, the Welsh Assembly have voted to reject the public ban on the smoking of e-liquids in public.
+Following an extensive campaign by the e-cigarette industry, the Welsh Assembly has voted to reject the public ban on the smoking of e-liquids in public.
 The measure had been one of a number proposed by the Welsh Health Minister Mark Drakelord in a white paper published earlier this year that included a restriction on the use of e-cigarettes in public places.

 The vote came to the Welsh Assembly where the government lost by a single vote.
 Their initial plan had included banning nicotine vaping products in all public places just as tobacco products had been banned.
 But lobbying from various bodies associated with the e-cigarette industry made a case that this was not only unnecessary but could even cost lives.

 A report commissioned by the ECITA (Electronic Cigarette Industry Trade Association) looked at the worst case scenario based on the number of people who would return to using tobacco products if the ban can into place.
-According to the research, some 84,000 years of life could be lost by people dying from tobacco related illnesses.
-It could also cost the Welsh government some £5 billion over the time.
+According to the research, some 84,000 years of life could be lost by people dying from tobacco-related illnesses.
+It could also cost the Welsh government some £5 billion over time.

 The basis for this is that there is evidence that people are making use of e-cigarettes as a way to quit smoking tobacco products.
 Tobacco relate deaths currently account for one in six across the UK.
 Currently, the vast majority of people using e-cigarettes are former tobacco smokers who are in the process of quitting.

 The Welsh government proposed banning vaping in bars, restaurants and workplaces just as it has done with tobacco products.
 This is despite there being evidence suggesting that e-cigarettes are less harmful than tobacco products.
 The ban would in turn force people using e-cigarettes to go to smoking areas and this could lead to them returning to tobacco smoking.